PitchLog BETA

 Use PitchLog with drones and backing tracks

-Keep your normal practice routine and run PitchLog alongside the tools you already use.
+Keep your normal practice routine and check your pitch against the drones or tracks you already use.

 Android split screen is supported.
 See Help.